DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/L298N-motor-board-setup.rst

 * It is in a much smaller form factor
 * It isn't a shield so you have to jumper wires to connect it to your CS
 * It doesn't have current sense, so you are going to have to use one of the solutions below
-* It stands vertically on the board with a big heat sink for better controlling
+* It stands vertically on the board with a big heat sink for better cooling

 .. figure:: ../../_static/images/motorboards/l298_board2.jpg
   :alt: L298N Motor Board